sourcecred/docs/README.md

 ## Organization

-You can browse the markdown files under [docs](docs) from the repository as is - these are organized by subfolder and the organization should be intuitive:
+You can browse the markdown files under [docs](docs) from the repository as is - these are organized by subfolder and the organization should be intuitive.

- - [community](docs/intro): includes a glossary of concepts, and code of conduct
- - [culture](docs/contributing): aspects of SourceCred culture like trust levels, and reviewing practices.

 ## Usage